 The NIR-O Process Analyzer

-The work by Guided Wave demonstrates that NIR technologies can easily compete with conventional GC analysis methods for compositional analysis, with the added advantage of cost and time savings and options for online process monitoring.
+The work by Process Insights demonstrates that NIR technologies can easily compete with conventional GC analysis methods for compositional analysis, with the added advantage of cost and time savings and options for online process monitoring.

 The NIR-O Process Analyzer makes use of dual-beam optics and built-in diagnostics to achieve excellent reliability and very high signal-to-noise ratios for optimum sensitivity in measurements.
 The wavelength accuracy is NIST traceable and the outstanding optical performance allows it to differentiate even the most similar hydrocarbon species, be it liquids, gases or thin films.